Fun fact: do you know why Facebook moved its massive data center to Northern Sweden?

 LiteSpeed Cache Settings

 To be honest, I feel like all the WordPress-optimized stuff is mostly there for marketing purposes.
 If you are really serious about WordPress experts (and you have the budget for it), I’d consider other options like Kinsta or WP Engine.
-SiteGround is also a great option if you need something a bit more affordable.

 Testing GreenGeeks’s hosting